theresa-de-ocampo/azure-documentation/README.md

   - Services installed on remote computers such as an Azure Resource Manager service connection to an Azure Virtual Machine with a managed service identity.
   - External services such as a service connection to a Docker Registry, Kubernetes cluster, or Maven repository.
 - Go to **Project Settings** > **Pipelines** > **Service Connections**.
+- Select **Docker Registry** as the type of connection.
+- Select **Service Principal** as the the type of authentication.
+- On save, this will actually register an app.
+Immediately rename the application so you won't forget what it is for.

+## 6. Create an Azure Resource Manager Service Connection for the Deployment Stage

-- Select **Azure Resource Manager** as the type of service connection.
+- Create a new service connection.
+This time, select **Azure Resource Manager** as the type of service connection.
 - Limit the access to the resource group of the project.

   ![Service Connection](./assets/01-continuously-deploy-containers/03-service-connection.png)

-## 6. Write the YML File
+## 7. Write the YML File

 - You can just use the **Docker: Build and push an image to Azure Container Registry** template.
-- Upon using this template, this will actually create a different service connection.
+- Upon using this template, this will actually create a different Docker Registry service connection.
 It did not pick up the service connection that you just created.
 That's why you'll suddenly have more service connections than you initially created.

   ![Azure Resource Manager vs Docker Container Registry Service Connection](./assets/01-continuously-deploy-containers/04-multiple-service-connections.png)